Last Updated on

 By altering the type of light passing through your glass prism, the angle you hold it at, and varying its position relative to your subject, you can create a diverse array of eye-catching visual effects.
 The presence of rainbows can also highlight some of the most interesting features of your subject and elevate your photos to a new level.

-Like many other creative professionals, photographers are known to experience “photographer’s block,” which is an unfortunate side effect of creating art.
+Like a lot of other creative professionals, photographers are known to experience “photographer’s block,” which is an unfortunate side effect of creating art.
 Photographer’s block can cause one’s creativity and inspiration to stay stagnant, limiting them from effectively expressing their personalities through their photos.
 Ultimately, this leads to you taking pictures that you’re unhappy with, adding fuel to this already vicious cycle.

 Regardless of what your favorite type of photography is, sometimes all it takes to kickstart your creativity is to step outside of your comfort zone.
 Therefore, it is essential to challenge yourself and occasionally try a new photography technique.
 Although photography may seem to be governed by strict rules, specific techniques allow you to enjoy more freedom and elevate your photos’ quality.
 Next time you start a new photography project, consider some of the creative ideas on this list to take a breather from the rules and get those creative juices flowing again.